Menu

 Zinc is needed for the production of TSH (thyroid stimulating hormone) and research has shown that both hypothyroidism and hyperthyroidism can result in zinc deficiency.
 It also plays a role in the functioning of the immune system and low zinc levels have been found to be common in obese people.

-This trace mineral can even be good for gut health (handy if you’re working on improving your gut health as part of the big thyroid jigsaw puzzle), as it helps to tighten the intestinal junctions of those with ‘leaky gut‘.
+This trace mineral can even be good for gut health (handy if you’re working on improving your gut health as part of the big thyroid jigsaw puzzle), as it helps to tighten the intestinal junctions of those with ‘increased intestinal permeability‘.

 Zinc is needed to convert the storage thyroid hormone T4 into the active form; T3.
 A thyroid hormone conversion problem can cause weight gain, among other ongoing symptoms, with hypothyroidism, due to insufficient levels of thyroid hormone.